kestral246/tunnelmaker/README.md

 --------
 - Create paths, bridges, and tunnels in all sixteen possible advtrains track directions with one click.
 - Also digs up or down in the eight possible advtrains slope track directions.
-- Digging mode and options can be set using new User Options menu.
+- New User Options menu to set digging mode and other options.
+- Mode 1: General purpose excavation with unlined and lined tunnels.
-- Supports Advanced trains mod with gravel embankment, arched and optionally lined tunnels, and two widths of bridges.
+- Mode 2: Advanced trains mod with gravel embankment, arched and optionally lined tunnels, and two widths of bridges.
-- Supports Bike mod with two widths of cobblestone pathways and bridges, along with unlined tunnels.
+- Mode 3: Bike mod with two widths of cobblestone pathways and bridges, along with unlined tunnels.
-- Supports general excavation with unlined and lined tunnels.
+- Supports
 - Adds reference nodes to help digging and laying advtrains track—now easy to remove when done.
 - Adds glass enclosure when in water to create water tunnels.
 - Requires "tunneling" privilege, and checks protections before digging.